 Children’s personal information

 Our products and services are not directed to individuals under 16.
-Zoho does not knowingly collect personal information from children who are under 16 years of age.
+Zoho does not knowingly collect personal information from children who are under 16 years of age for its own purposes.
 If we become aware that a child under 16 has provided us with personal information, we will take steps to delete such information.
 If you believe that a child under 16 years has provided personal information to us, please write to firstname.lastname@example.org with the details, and we will take the necessary steps to delete the information we hold about that child.
 However, using our products, you can collect information about individuals who may be children.
 If you process information relating to children, you acknowledge and agree that you will be responsible for complying with the applicable laws and regulations related to protection of such personal information.

 How secure is your information

 At Zoho, we take data security very seriously.
-That's why we have gotten certified for industry standards such as ISO27001:2013 and SOC 2 Type II.
+That's why we have gotten certified for industry standards mentioned here.
 We have taken steps to implement appropriate administrative, technical & physical safeguards to prevent unauthorized access, use, modification, disclosure or destruction of the information you entrust to us.
 If you have any concerns regarding the security of your data, we encourage you to check our Security Policy or write to us at email@example.com with any questions.

 Data Protection Officer